Queenless Colony or Supersedure? (UK)

 Reading the Signs Together

-No single sign tells the full story — you need to combine what you see.
+No single sign tells the full story — you need to combine what you see with what has happened recently in the colony.

 Likely Supersedure